Professor-Ruiz/Master-Assignment-Template/docs/README.md

 4. Do not use any automatic grading tests for the assignment.

-# A note on repl.it:
+## A note on repl.it
 >Repl.it's Free accounts do not allow students to import assignments (repositories) set to "Private" visibility.
 However, When assignments are set to "public" visibility, students will have access to each other's solutions.
 This may cause issues with plagiarism.
 >
->I made a quick three-point assignment for my students to claim their free "Hacker" level Repl.it accounts.
+>I made a quick assignment for my students to claim their free "Hacker" level Repl.it accounts.
 I made [this video](https://youtu.be/ZqzVN47oVr0) to walk them through the process.